Read on for a selection of advanced sketching tips to take your work to the next level.

 Character design is a whole discipline in itself, but this helpful sketching technique is a good place to start.
 "Have you ever noticed that every important character in an animation movie is recognisable from their shadow alone?" says artist Leonardo Sala.
 "This magic has a name: the silhouette.
 The purpose of finding a strong and interesting silhouette is to create an easily recognisable character that will remain clear in the visual memory of the viewer."

-To see if your characters are recognisable in silhouette form, place a piece of tracing paper on your sketch and trace around your character, filling it in with solid colour.
+Another of the great sketching tips is to see if your characters are recognisable in silhouette form.
+To do this, place a piece of tracing paper on your sketch and trace around your character, filling it in with solid colour.
 Then show a friend or colleague, and ask what they see.

 13. Create contrast